flaxandteal/flaxandteal-website/content/team.md

 [Ronan](https://www.linkedin.com/in/ronan-lewsley-9b1bbb199/) joined us on his placement year during university, and decided to stay at Flax &amp; Teal during his studies.
 Ronan is currently studying a degree in computer science, and has experience working with Python, Kubernetes, Java, HTML/CSS and more.

+### Hristiyana Deliyska

+[Hristiyana](https://www.linkedin.com/in/hristiyana-deliyska-5aba5119a/) has joined Flax & Teal as our Porject and Business Development Manger!
+Hristiyana has a background in economics and international relations.